Table of Contents

 - L.A.
 Confidential (1997)

 Much of the plot is centered on the Bloody Christmas scandal.
-Christmas scenes include a holiday party and the yanking of a plastic Santa and his reindeer off a roof.
+One Christmas scene include the yanking of a plastic Santa and his reindeer off a roof.

 - Lethal Weapon (1987)